-Caltech scientists have engineered bacteria that can make tiny yet energy-packed carbon structures that serve as starting material for the creation of other material.
-These difficult-to-create molecular structures in the shape of rings can now be "brewed" similarly to beer.
+Caltech scientists have engineered bacteria that can make tiny yet energy-packed carbon structures that serve as starting points for the creation of other material.
+These difficult-to-engineer molecular structures in the shape of rings can now be "brewed" similarly to beer.

 Directed evolution used to mimic nature